QuantEcon/lecture-python.myst/lectures/lp_intro.md

 res_ex1_dual
 ```

-The optimal of the dual problem is 27.5, which is the same as the primal problem's.
-This matches the strong duality.
-The shadow prices for materials and labor are 0.625 and 0.4375, respectively.
+The optimal value for the dual problem equals  27.5.

+This equals the optimal value of  the primal problem, an illustration of  strong duality.

+Shadow prices for materials and labor are 0.625 and 0.4375, respectively.

 ### Example 2: Investment Problem